-We all know that oily fish are loaded with healthy omega 3 fats, but that’s not all they have to offer.
+We all know that oily fish are loaded with heart healthy omega 3 fats, but that’s not all they have to offer.
 While we typically think of salmon as the oily fish of choice, other options include herrings, sardines, anchovies, mackerel, blue fish and pilchards.
 Oily fish are one of the few naturally occurring sources of dietary vitamin D, and are also a good source of protein, iodine, B vitamins, and selenium, and oily fish with edible bones, such as sardines, are a great source of calcium.

 Historically the small fishes like herring, sardines and anchovies were dietary staples, and salmon was the food of kings.
 These days, the roles have reversed.
 Salmon is farmed and has become a staple, while the other fishes have fallen in popularity, and except for afficionados, are disappearing from our tables.
 This is particularly here in the US, though the Baltic and Scandinavian countries still savor herring, and sardines and anchovies are still enjoyed all around the Mediterranean.